elisabetaveliaj/elisabetaveliaj/README.md

 - 👋 Hi, I’m @elisabetaveliaj
-- 👀 I’m interested in Eeb Development and UX Design.
+- 👀 I’m interested in Web Development and UX Design.
 - 🌱 I thrive everytime I solve a coding problem, complete a project or have this "aha" moment while learning 💪
 - 💞️ Currently learning React and completing an Udemy course about it.
 - 📫 If you want to share interesting ideas and web development tips, feel free to reach me at el.veliaj@gmail.com